Aliases for CASQ1 Gene

 GeneCards Summary for CASQ1 Gene

 CASQ1 (Calsequestrin 1 (Fast-Twitch, Skeletal Muscle)) is a Protein Coding gene.
-Diseases associated with CASQ1 include myopathy due to calsequestrin and serca1 protein overload and gas gangrene.
+Diseases associated with CASQ1 include myopathy, vacuolar, with casq1 aggregates and myopathy due to calsequestrin and serca1 protein overload.
 Among its related pathways are Myometrial Relaxation and Contraction Pathways and Antiarrhythmic Pathway, Pharmacodynamics.
 GO annotations related to this gene include calcium ion binding.
 An important paralog of this gene is CASQ2.

 UniProtKB/Swiss-Prot for CASQ1 Gene